jaythad13/Mathematikezettelkasten/Lie algebras --- a-lie/notes/Nilpotency.md

 ###### _proof:_

-We claim that the adjoint representation has a [[Superdiscrete --- math-55A/notes/Somewhat algebraic combinatorics#The binomial theorem|binomial expansion]]
+We claim that the adjoint representation has a [[Superdiscrete --- math-55A/notes/The binomial theorem#The binomial theorem|binomial expansion]]
 $$
 (\operatorname{ad}_{x})^n y = \sum_{k = 0}^n (-1)^k \binom{n}{k} x^{n - k} y x^k.
 $$